klausmeyer/inwx-update/README.md

 * Query for existing records with the same name
 * Delete them
-* Create a new CNAME record with the specified name and value
+* Create a new record with the specified name and value

 ## Usage: